You can use this menu to navigate the FAQs, or download the PDF here.

 When you specify a carrier in a query in Traffic Analyzer the default search presumes that the carrier is the dominant carrier on the routing, i.e. that the carrier is used for the longest leg of the routing.
 The Advanced Carrier function allows you to over-ride this and identify a specific carrier for any leg of the routing.
 This is especially useful when analyzing traffic feed on short domestic sectors which feed long haul routes.

 16. What is the Unserved function?

-17. When I log out of Traffic Analyser, am I also logged out of OAG Analyser?
+17. When I log out of Traffic Analyzer, am I also logged out of OAG Analyzer?

-No. You are just logged out of the individual product but still logged on to the OAG Analyser dashboard (portal).
-If you are inactive on Traffic Analyser for 1 hour your session will timeout.
+No. You are just logged out of the individual product but still logged on to the OAG Analyzer dashboard (portal).
+If you are inactive on Traffic Analyzer for 1 hour your session will timeout.
 Within the dashboard the inactive timeout is 12 hours.
-One user can have only one active session in the dashboard or Traffic Analyser at a time.
+One user can have only one active session in the dashboard or Traffic Analyzer at a time.